jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 ## Next steps

-Data frames are one of the most useful data structures in R and the built in functionality is one of the reasons that R is an excellent choice for statistics, analysis, and data science.
+`data.frame`'s are one of the most useful data structures in R and the fact that this functionality is built into the language is one of the reasons that R is an excellent choice for statistics, analysis, and data science.

+To put some of the key points above into practice, try the following tasks.

-Try creating a data frame named "my_df" with 3 columns named "col_a", "col_b", and "col_c".
+Try creating a `data.frame` named "my_df" with 3 columns named "col_a", "col_b", and "col_c".

 "col_a" should contain the first 10 letters of the alphabet as individual elements.